remotion-dev/remotion/packages/docs/docs/player/player.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import { PlayerExample } from "../../components/Player.tsx";
+import { PlayerExampleWithControls } from "../../components/PlayerExampleWithControls.tsx";
 import { ExperimentalBadge } from "../../components/Experimental.tsx";

 Using the Remotion Player you can embed Remotion videos in any React app and customize the video content at runtime.